knative/eventing/README.md

 # Bind CRD prototype

-This is the repository for prototyping extensible event bindings on Elafros
+This is a prototype repo to enable collaboration on extensible event bindings on Elafros

-## Team members
-vaikas@

-## Quick start
+## Design

+For design proposal and ongoing discussion see [Case for Bindings](https://docs.google.com/document/d/1iMpB8Fz_vdcUjJo5g-x2R96UCmXiya0w2wuzo4Rxa-Y/edit#heading=h.mzqaswssr24x) document.